longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

   Alien invasion.

 Let's now go through the newly added ``aliens.spec`` file.
-It can be opened with a normal text editor.
-On Windows, we recommend the excellent `Notepad++`_; on Linux, a good editor like Gedit or KWrite usually comes preinstalled.
+It can be opened with your text editor; go back to the :doc:`first page <../tutorial>` if you don't know what to use.

 You will notice that the file contains four sections, each opened by a names between square brackets:
 ``[spec]``, ``[info]``, ``[file]``, and ``[grid_main]``.
 The first section specifies the version of